-8. What are your views on the extent of the Government's proposed additional power to seize funds and assets in order to freeze them?
+8. The Government's proposed additional power to seize funds and assets in order to freeze them

 This additional power to seize funds and assets in order to freeze them appears to be unrelated to the withdrawal of the UK from the EU.
 We reserve our position on this issue until we see the clauses in the bill.
 The Government should consult on the relevant draft clauses prior to introduction of the bill.